abergmann/smart_meter_mqtt/README.md

 # smart_meter_mqtt

-Simple daemon that pushes SML messages to an MQTT broker.
+Simple daemon that receives SML messages from a smart meter and pushes the current power consumption and the smart meter counter to an MQTT broker.

 # Install